-321. PHARMACOLOGY.
+321. Pharmacology.
 Lectures in which the reaction of the human organism to chemical substances is taken up in a systematic manner, and typical reactions demonstrated by animal experiments.
 Laboratory exercises in which the student has an opportunity to become familiar with pharmacological techniques.
 Two lectures a week during the fall quarter, five lectures and fifteen hours of laboratory work a week during the winter quarter of the second year.
 [8] Dr. Bass and Staff.

-322. MECHANISM OF DRUG ACTION.
+322. Mechanism of Drug Action.
 Lectures and seminars will be held for students interested in acquiring a knowledge of the biochemical and physicochemical mechanisms involved in drug action.
-This will include (1) drugreceptor interactions, (2) the biochemical basis of drug therapy.
+This will include (1) drug-receptor interactions, (2) the biochemical basis of drug therapy.
 Two sessions each week.
 Spring.
 Hours by arrangement.
 [2] Dr. Hurwitz.

-323. SPECIAL PROBLEMS AND EXPERIMENTAL TECHNIQUES IN PHARMACOLOGY.
+- 323. SPECIAL PROBLEMS AND EXPERIMENTAL TECHNIQUES IN PHARMACOLOGY.
 Lectures and laboratory covering the application of fundamental concepts of chemistry, physics, and biology to pharmacological theory and practice.
+Individual courses are offered including: - 1.
+The relationship of chemical structure to pharmacological action.
+WINTER.
+Dr. Bush. - 2.
+Antimetabolites as pharmacological agents.
 FALL.
-[2] Dr. Bush.
+Dr. Landon. - 3.
+Endocrine pharmacology. spring.
+Dr. Heimberg. - 4.
+Autonomic pharmacology.
+FALL.
+Dr. Bass. - 5.
+Psychopharmacology. spring.
+Drs.
+Bush and Dingell.